Systems in Rust

 usize |

-for error handling does not apply to Rust for reasons we’ll cover latter, so always try to get code working with unsigned first.1
+-1 for error handling does not apply to Rust for reasons we’ll cover latter, so always try to get code working with unsigned first.1 to these?

 --> src/main.rs:3:20